 INTPs are often highly open to experience.

 Like most Intuitive types, INTPs are often higher in Big Five Openness to Experience.
-Highly open individuals tend to seek out new experiences, and enjoy absorbing complex information, or discussing abstract topics and ideas.
+Highly open individuals tend to seek new experiences, and enjoy absorbing complex information or discussing abstract topics and ideas.
 They are generally less interested in conventional ways of doing things, or following tradition for tradition’s sake.

 INTPs are lower on Conscientiousness

 INTPs tend to be less conscientious than most people.

 Conscientiousness describes one’s tendency to be highly organized, make detailed plans and schedules, and stick closely to conventional rules.

 INTPs’ lower conscientiousness can make them susceptible to distractions and tangents, leading them to chase down details and side paths rather than maintain a strict focus on a single big goal.

 INTPs may also be more comfortable with irregularity and disorganization.
 They will be far less likely than others to stick to a tight schedule or routine or painstakingly clean and organize their surroundings.

 Lastly, INTPs will be more comfortable questioning and breaking with commonly accepted rules and regulations.

 INTPs are lower on Extraversion